 - Butterscotch Marshmallow Chocolate Chip Blondies

-Looking forward to trying more recipes and having more hearty meals ready when I come home from work.
-You can pick up a copy of The Make-Ahead Kitchen on Amazon.
+Looking forward to trying more recipes and having more hearty meals ready when I come home from work!

 - 1 tablespoon extra-virgin olive oil